Jithin-S-Sunny/Modularising-Single-Cell-sequencing-analysis/README.md

     B2 --> C1
     C2 --> D1
 ```
-A sample script is provided as scRNA.nf
+A sample script is provided as scRNA.nf.

 The second challenge lies within the interdependency of various data analysis tools.
 The hidden effects of observable factors can be quantified to some extent by:

 ## Structure Equation Modelling (SEM)